chaseruskin/orbit/docs/src/reference/filesets.md

 ## Built-in filesets

-There are built-in filesets that Orbit uses that have special rules and work across all ip, including dependencies.
+There are built-in filesets that Orbit uses that have special rules and work across all projects, including dependencies.
 The following filesets are currently built-in with Orbit:
 - `VHDL`: VHDL files (.vhd, .vhdl)
 - `VLOG`: Verilog files (.v, .vl, .vlg)
 - `SYSV`: SystemVerilog files (.sv)

 ## Custom filesets

 Custom filesets are filesets that are be defined by the user for a specific target.
-By default, these filesets are only searched for in the local ip and do not extend any of the ip's dependencies.
-Set the `recursive` entry of a fileset true to apply it to all ips in the dependency graph.
+By default, these filesets are only searched for in the current project and do not extend any of the project's dependencies.
+Set the `recursive` entry of a fileset true to apply it to all projects in the dependency graph.

-If a pattern does not start with an explicit path delimiter (`/`), then Orbit assumes to look for the fileset across every possible subdirectory in the local ip by implicitly prepending the pattern with `**/`.
+If a pattern does not start with an explicit path delimiter (`/`), then Orbit assumes to look for the fileset across every possible subdirectory in the current project by implicitly prepending the pattern with `**/`.

 A custom fileset's patterns support string swapping.
 See [String Swapping](./../topic/swapping.md) to learn more about how it can be applied to fileset patterns.

 ## Applying fileset patterns

-A fileset's pattern is applied starting from the current ip's root directory, the same directory where the `Orbit.toml` file exists.
+A fileset's pattern is applied starting from the current project's root directory, the same directory where the `Orbit.toml` file exists.

 ## Name normalization examples